Suor/battle-brothers-mods/necro/README.md

     - Soul Link (share damage with random zombie)
 - remove some perks from Necro tree
 - check Necro morale when possesed is hit/killed
+- a Necromancer origin
+- an event with Undead raise to start chopping their heads

 ## Compatibility